MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 For principal, we'll create one global role which all environmentd/clusterd-s can assume.
-This will add some good restrictions on who could assume the customers role and also allows for migration between environment clusters.
+This will add some good restrictions on who could assume the customers role and also allow for migration between environment clusters.

 Note: There's a hard limit of 1 hour on the session duration when [Role chaining in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html).
 This can be revisited for workarounds if we hit this issue.